Lloyds dividend hopes under threat from UK banks stress test

 If the regulator blocks Lloyds' dividend plans, it could make it harder for the government to sell off more of its remaining 25 percent shareholding in the bank.

-Royal Bank of Scotland (RBS.L), 80 percent state-owned, will also be under scrutiny after saying last month it had only just passed the European test in November, after initially submitting incorrect data which made it appear to have passed comfortably.
+Royal Bank of Scotland, 80 percent state-owned, will also be under scrutiny after saying last month it had only just passed the European test in November, after initially submitting incorrect data which made it appear to have passed comfortably.

 (Editing by David Holmes)